MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 #### Practical reason

-This gorgeous pullover swearthirt is ethically sourced following the World Responsible Apparel Practices Standards.
+This gorgeous pullover sweatshirt is ethically sourced following the World Responsible Apparel Practices Standards.
 One very pratical consideration, if you live in the Northern Hemisphere your Sherlockian will definitely prefer wearing a sweatshirt to a T-shirt.
 If you live in the Southern Hemisphere, feel free to pick some light top instead.

 Find it [here](https://www.redbubble.com/i/sweatshirt/Sherlock-Holmes-Birthday-Celebration-January-6-1854-dark-red-by-VioletAndOberon/98580970.73735)